 Oceanit Laboratories, Inc., Honolulu, Hawaii 96813

-While methods currently exist to monitor the health of a pipeline system as a whole, pinpoint inspection and location tools to identify and repair specific areas are not commercially available.
-Replacement of entire pipelines is non-viable due to the expensive cost and extended amounts of inoperability, and determining which areas are in need of replacement proves to be a significant challenge.
-As the pipeline network continues to age, the cost of maintenance and monitoring of all these systems will continue to increase, while becoming exponentially more difficult to address.
-Thus, there is an imminent need for a new approach that combines both a method to provide economically-efficient retrofitting of existing pipelines in-place, and simultaneous sensing technology that can provide feedback on the structural health of the pipelines to determine which areas require attention.
+While methods currently exist to monitor the health of a pipeline system, pinpoint inspection tools to identify and locate specific areas in need of repair are not commercially available.
+Replacement of entire pipelines is generally economically non-viable due to the cost and required downtime.
+As the pipeline network continues to age, the cost of maintenance and monitoring of all these systems will continue to increase while becoming exponentially more difficult to address.
+Thus, there is an imminent need for a new approach that provides economically efficient retrofitting of existing pipelines in-place.

-The United States has over 1.2 million miles of natural gas transport pipelines laid, more than any other country in the world, with the majority of these lines buried underground.
-This makes replacement or refurbishment of damaged pipelines cost prohibitive, and substantially limits the capability for widespread effective detection of pipeline health, deposit formation, and overall performance.
-The proposed research allows for a novel, cost-effective method of finding, repairing, and mitigating damage in pipeline interiors, while being minimally disruptive to normal pipeline operation.
-The coating can significantly improve the economics of energy transport through providing flow assurance, limiting catastrophic blowouts, and minimizing product loss from small but sustained leaks.
+The United States has over 1.2 million miles of natural gas transport pipelines laid, more than any other country in the world, with most of these lines buried underground.
+This makes replacement or refurbishment of damaged pipelines cost-prohibitive and substantially limits the capability for widespread effective detection of pipeline health, deposit formation, and overall performance.
+The proposed research allows for a novel, cost-effective method of finding, repairing, and mitigating damage in pipeline interiors while being minimally disruptive to normal pipeline operation.
+The treatment can significantly improve the economics of energy transport by providing flow assurance, limiting catastrophic blowouts, and minimizing product loss from small but sustained leaks.